williamscyber/Wireguard-VPN-Server/README.md

 ```
 This ensures that your keys are not exposed.

-# Wireguard Configuration File & Continued Setup
+# WireGuard Configuration File & Continued Setup

-Next we must modify the Wireguard configuration file so that it can run as a server.
+Next we must modify the WireGuard configuration file so that it can run as a server.
 ```
-sudo nano /etc/wireguard/wg0.conf
+sudo nano /etc/WireGuard/wg0.conf
 ```
 Copy and paste this into your file and replace the values as needed:
 ```